mougiakouel/QGIS-Training-Manual/foreword/foreword.rst

 In 2008 we launched the `Gentle Introduction to GIS
 <http://linfiniti.com/dla>`_, a completely free, open content resource for
 people who want to learn about GIS without being overloaded with jargon and new terminology.
-The was sponsored by the South African government and has been a phenomenal success, with people all over the world writing to us to tell us how they are using the materials to run University Training Courses, teach themselves GIS and so on.
+It was sponsored by the South African government and has been a phenomenal success, with people all over the world writing to us to tell us how they are using the materials to run University Training Courses, teach themselves GIS and so on.
 The Gentle Introduction is not a software tutorial,